SandeepaDilshanAlagiyawanna/Quantum-Concept-Clarifier/README.md

 # Quantum Physics Expert System

 This project is an expert system designed to help users explore and understand concepts in quantum computing and physics.
-It uses **Experta** for the inference engine and allows users to switch between **forward chaining** and **backward chaining** search algorithms, making it adaptable to both general and targeted queries.
+It uses **Experta** for the inference engine and uses **forward chaining** search algorithms, making it adaptable to both general and targeted queries.
 The system displays conflict sets and resolution steps to help users gain insight into the reasoning process.

 ## Features